dvishal485/heat-engine/README.md

 # heat-engine
-Think and create heat enigne and visualise it's PV Curve and efficiency using your own PV relationships and predefined relations!
+Think and create heat engine and visualise it's PV Curve and efficiency using your own PV relationships and predefined relations!

 ---
 # Purpose